hephaestus-ng/hephaestus-cli/README.md

 ## Building with Stack

-PLain and simple, build with stack on cloned dir.
+Plain and simple (cheers to stack's team), build with `stack build` on cloned dir.

 This will download all dependencies and install our shell executable on stack-work environment.